dhakimian/SeniorProject/README.md

 then 'kill -9 %1' (ctrl-c doesn't seem to work when this happens).
 Yes, finding and fixing memory leaks is on the todo list... :P

+(this hasn't happened in a while for me, but I also haven't been testing with Rocke Everywhere recently either...)

 By default, the server doesn't render anything, but if you type anything (literally anything) after ./bin/server, it will turn on a sort of spectator mode, where you can see what is going on in the server.